 Following similar logic as above, we can figure an IRA distribution of $31,047 caused an additional tax liability of $8,521, or 27.45%.
 So while we are “filling up” the 15% tax bracket, the actual average tax cost ends up being considerably higher.

 Again, a major culprit of this additional tax is the impact that additional IRA distributions have on the taxability of Social Security income.
 By filling up the 10% tax bracket, the total amount of Social Security income that is taxable is $12,547.
 When filling up the 15% tax bracket, the total amount of Social Security that is taxable is now $38,250.

 It is interesting to note that by filling up the 15% tax bracket, we also max out on how much Social Security income is taxable.
 In this example, $38,250 is 85% of the total Social Security received ($45,000).

 By understanding how Social Security is taxed as well as how other income sources impact the taxability of Social Security, one can begin to plan for income in retirement.

 For example, it may be possible to keep income low enough in one year so that no Social Security will be taxed.

 It also may be possible to withdraw more from an IRA now as opposed to later.
 By doing so, you may be able to fill up lower tax brackets, subsequently paying a lower tax rate now rather than later.

+None of the information in this document should be considered as tax advice.
 Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.
 Please consult with your tax advisor for more information concerning your individual situation.